google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/push-notifications/handling-messages.markdown

     };
     var confirmation = new Request('/back/end/system/confirm');
     event.waitUntil(fetch(confirmation, fetchOptions));
+    return; // So we don't open the page when we don't need to.
   } else if (event.action === 'change') {
     // Open the application to a place where the user can reschedule.
   } else {